Skip to main content

 Don’t

-• Share keys via email, chat, or other insecure channels
+• Share credentials via email, chat, or other insecure channels

-• Use the same key across multiple unrelated applications
+• Use the same credential across multiple unrelated applications